 4. In a clean bowl whisk the egg whites with the pinch of salt until soft peaks form.

 5. Heat the maple syrup over a high heat until it starts to boil.
 Very carefully and slowly pour the boiling syrup onto the egg whites mixture, whisking as you do so that the syrup is fully incorporated.
 The egg and maple syrup mixture will turn a pleasing milky coffee colour, but don’t stop to admire it.
 Keep whisking for a few more minutes until you end up with a stiff, glossy mixture, similar in consistency to whipped cream.
 Set to one side to cool.

-6. Take the rosemary infused cream from the fridge and whisk until soft peaks form.
+6. Take the rosemary infused cream from the fridge and whisk until a little thicker.
 Gently fold this into the cooled, stiffened egg whites.
 Finally, fold in the pieces of pine nut brittle.
 Pour the mixture into the lined loaf tin.
 Cover with a layer of cling film and place in the freezer for at least six hours.